Leading IT Transformation

 – Access a larger selection of vendors, which can help reduce costs and increase value

 – Effective vendor performance management

-– Better vendor relationships as a result of documenting vendor information
+– Better vendor relationships as a result of clear expectations and performance metrics

 – Better contract management, supporting NDAs, SLAs and vendor compliance